ASMSNMP User Setup: Complete Oracle ASM Monitoring Guide

 CREATE USER ASMSNMP IDENTIFIED BY MySecurePassword;

-Replace MySecurePassword with a strong password.
+Replace MySecurePassword with a strong password that meets your organization’s security requirements.

 Step 4: Grant Necessary Privileges